 Earlier this month our very own, Josh Moody wrote a great post that explained what TF-IDF is, and why it is ranking factor we should care about as SEOs.
-I won’t go into detail on what TF-IDF is since Josh explained it very well, but I highly recommend you give his post a read if you are unfamiliar with TF-IDF.
+I won’t go into detail on what TF-IDF, or semantic analysis, is since Josh explained it very well, but I highly recommend you give his post a read if you are unfamiliar with TF-IDF.

 In this post, I am going to explain how we can use TF-IDF to audit a specific page and compare how it is ranking against its competitors, and what we can do to outshine those competitors.